The Houston Bicycle Lanes Project

 Improving Upon Cycling Safety

 The new Houston bicycle lanes project is one more step in the ongoing effort to make streets safer for cyclists.
 There is an ordinance in place that prohibits parking, standing, or walking in the bike lanes.
 This should help keep the flow of traffic by separating motor vehicles and bicycles.
 Additionally, the Houston Vulnerable Road User Statute enacted in 2013 places criminal and civil penalties on drivers who fail to respect the use of roads and sidewalks by cyclists and pedestrians.
 HPD also regularly conducts stings on roadways to enforce 3 feet of space between a driver and a cyclist for passenger vehicles and 6 feet of space for commercial vehicles.
 In 2015, there were 45,000 reported bicycle accidents in the United States.
-City officials predict the new and improved bike lanes will reduce auto-bicycle accidents in Houston significantly.
+City officials predict the new and improved bike lanes will reduce auto-bike accidents in Houston significantly.

 What is the Fine for Parking in a Bicycle Lane?